Image-X-Institute/TopasOpt/examples/ApertureOptimisation/README.md

 SimpleCollimator.append('ic:So/Beam/NumberOfHistoriesInRun = 50000')
 ```

+> **Hint** In many cases, it is desirable to simple check that the optimisation will run through a complete iteration before running anything computationally intensive.
+To test that, you could just change NumberOfHistoriesInRun to e.g. 100

-> **Hint:** Figuring out the optimal trade-off between simulation time and simulation noise is something that can take quite a while to get right!
+>**Hint:** Figuring out the optimal trade-off between simulation time and simulation noise is something that can take quite a while to get right!

 ## Creating TopasObjectiveFunction.py